Hyperbola

 Hyperbola describe a family of curves with single parameter.
 Together with ellipse and parabola, they make up the conic sections .

 Hyperbola is commonly defined as the locus of points P such that the difference of the distances from P to two fixed points F1, F2 (called foci) are constant.
 That is, Abs[ distance[P,F1] - distance[P,F2] ] == 2 a, where a is a constant.
-Hyperbola as Difference of Distances .
+GeoGebra: Two Ripples Traces Conics .

 The eccentricity is a number that describe the “flatness” of the hyperbola.
-Let the distance between foci be 2 c, then eccentricity e is defined by e := c/a.
-1 < e.
+Let the distance between foci be 2 c, then eccentricity e is defined by e := c/a, and 1 < e.
 The larger the eccentricity, the more it resembles two parallel lines.
 As e approaches 1, the vertexes become more pointed.

 The line passing through foci is the axis of the hyperbola.
 A line passing through center and perpendicular to the axis is the transverse axis.
 The vertexes are the intersections of the hyperbola and its axis.